Margaret Slavin, PhD, RD, LD

 Department of Nutrition and Food Studies

 Dr. Slavin’s research interests are primarily focused where food science and nutrition overlap.
 She has published and presented research on the impact of plant breeding and food processing on nutrients and bioactive food components, the impact of food components on a cell culture model of migraine-related inflammation, the composition of foods, the development of new analytical techniques, and the development of a new, locally-produced supplemental food in rural Kenya.
-Since joining Mason, she has developed a new interest in the study of student’s food choices on the University’s campus, as co-Principal Investigator of the Mason Undergraduate Nutrition for Campus Health (MUNCH) project.
+At Mason, she is a co-Principal Investigator of the Mason Undergraduate Nutrition for Campus Health (MUNCH) project, investigating student’s food choices on the University’s campus.

 - PhD, nutrition and food science, University of Maryland, College Park, Maryland